All posts

 What I hear most from families after an assessment is that they finally feel understood.
 The goal isn't just a diagnosis — it's clarity, practical guidance, and a sense of direction.

 Brain Helpers Psychology is located at 13 Clyde Rd, Berwick, in Melbourne's south-east.
-We see clients from across Berwick, Narre Warren, Officer, Pakenham, Cranbourne, Beaconsfield and surrounding areas.
+I see clients from across Berwick, Narre Warren, Officer, Pakenham, Cranbourne, Beaconsfield and surrounding areas.

-If you're considering an ADHD assessment for yourself or your child, I'm happy to have a brief chat before you commit to anything.
+If you're considering an ADHD assessment for yourself or your child, you're welcome to have a brief chat before committing to anything.
 You can request a consultation here or call 0435 100 605.
-We respond within 24 to 72 hours.
+I usually respond within 24 to 72 hours.

-You can also read more about our full range of psychological assessments or learn about how the ADHD brain works in our free resource section.
+You can also read more about the full range of psychological assessments and services.

 Dr Sharon Mittiga is a Clinical Psychologist and Educational and Developmental Psychologist at Brain Helpers Psychology in Berwick, VIC.
 She holds a PhD from Monash University and provides ADHD and autism assessments, counselling, and Gottman Method couples therapy for children, teens and adults.